Nicole Hanlon, OFLA Beginning Teachers Chair

 French Teacher, Buckeye Valley High School

 The OFLA Beginning Teacher Committee is working hard to connect with new teachers and to support them in becoming excellent, innovative, resourceful, and long-lasting world language teachers.
 Our goal is to provide a network of resources, strategies, and tools for new teachers.
-We want new teachers to know they are not alone and that OFLA is here to help them.
-To this end, we will interview new teachers throughout the year and highlight them in The Cardinal.
-Abby Arace is a French teacher at Wilmington High School in Wilmington, Ohio.
-This is her fourth year teaching French.
+We want new teachers to know that they are not alone and that OFLA is here to help them.
+To this end, we will be interviewing new teachers throughout the year and highlighting them in The Cardinal.
+Timo Acker is a German teacher at Tinora High School in Defiance, Ohio.
+This is his second year teaching.